BLKOPL/PyMaceuticals/README.md

 # PyMaceuticals
-Analysis of large pharmaceuticals database using  Python, Juptyter, Pandas, Matplotlib, and SciPy.
+Analysis of large pharmaceuticals database using  Python, Jupyter, Pandas, Matplotlib, and SciPy.

 Data Commentary: